mpolimeno/sdsu-sage-tutorial-git/about.rst

 	    sage: LCM(97,100)

 Again, there will be a whole lot of information, usually more than will fit on one screen.
-Navigation is easy; hitting the space bar will take you to the next page, and ``b``, or the up-arrow key, will move backward in the documentation.
+On the command line, navigation is easy; the space bar will take you to the next page, and ``b``, or the up-arrow key, will move backward in the documentation.
 To exit the help system hit the ``q`` key.
-Remember, navigation through the help system is slightly different if you are using the notebook.

 .. index:: help; INPUT, help; EXAMPLES, help; DESCRIPTION